 A: The exercise really taught me to hold firm to the values and capabilities of my organization when entering into a disaster scenario.
 One of the most challenging moments for me was being asked for aid that we weren't prepared to give, and so I had to say no to someone in need.
 I think this is idealism meeting the hard edge of reality, and it was a moment in which I had to be an active agent in a very tense situation, but it taught me how to keep a clear head through it all and to rely on my team for support.
 In contrast, the most relieving moment was when a teammate jumped in and backed me up.
 I didn't even have to signal for help.
 We had known each other enough, and had gone through the process of trusting each other, that he could read the situation.
 I think that's one of the greatest parts of the scenario: learning that being vulnerable is not synonymous with weakness, that it is a requisite part of genuine relationships and effective teams.

 Q: What are your future plans?

-A: I'm studying abroad in Toledo, Spain this coming Spring, where I want to find a good service location to return for as a Fulbright English Teacher Assistant!
+A: I'm studying abroad in Toledo, Spain, this coming spring, where I want to find a good service location to return for as a Fulbright English Teaching Assistant!
 If I get the assistantship, I would like to remain abroad for as long as possible, teaching English where I can, for as long as I can.
 I'd also like to get my master's in philosophy abroad and work as a university professor in the far future!